sumconsole/Template/README.md

 # Template
-This contains my Coding Template
+This contains my Coding Template and VS Code configuration.